girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ### *What are the values of **R** and **RL**?*

-Majority of current is consumed by the IR.
-First we have to determine how much current is available for each IR, and then we can use Ohm's law to calculate **R**.
+Majority of current is consumed by the IR LED.
+First we have to determine how much current is available for each IR LED, and then we can use Ohm's law to calculate **R**.
 As a USB 'device' a keyboard is allocated 500mA current.
 We can budget up to 300 mA for optical switches for instance, and use the rest for microcontroller and backlight.
-We can allocate the current budget to each IR based on the matrix we choose.
+We can allocate the current budget to each IR LED based on the matrix we choose.
 This will become clear later.  **RL** is chosen by trial-and-error such that multimeter reads TTL level voltage when switch is on/off.
 Value of **RL** depends on the brand/type of PT and amount of IR light falling on PT.
 Here are some values for Everlight IR12-21C/TR8 and PT12-21B/TR8 combo.
 Please do your own experiment to fine tune **RL**.
-You can also use 5V source directly from USB instead of 3V3 for powering IR.
+You can also use 5V source directly from USB instead of 3V3 for powering IR LED.

 For **3.3v**: